aminehrm/Real-time-power-consumption-analysis/README.md

 <br />
 1- Run "docker-compose up --build" in root direcotry<br />
 2- Make sure that Mongodb , mongo express and pyapp containers are running<br />
-3-Mongo container may take some time for running , and then to make sure check http://localhost:27017/ (if you see this message : "It looks like you are trying to access MongoDB over HTTP on the native driver port" means it is working
+3-Mongo container may take some time for running , and then to make sure check http://localhost:27017/ (if you see this message : "It looks like you are trying to access MongoDB over HTTP on the native driver port" means it is working <br />
 4- Open mongo express in the browser to check the databases <br />
 5- Go to kafka folder and run the procedure "python3 Procedure.py" <br />
 6- run "docker exec -it [Spark containerID]" to be inside SPARK container then run "spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.2.0 DataPreprocessingSpark.py"<br />